privateprep/coding-space-website/src/pages/experience-levels/school-holiday-mini-camps.md

 ---
 templateKey: experience-levels
-title: School Holiday Mini Camps
+title: School Break Camp
 titleColor: "#264548"
 seo:
   title: School Holiday Mini Camps
   description: >
-    Our school holiday mini camps combine project-based coding, STEM exploration, hands-on activities, and more.
+    Our school break camps combine project-based coding, STEM exploration, hands-on activities, and more.
 Your child is sure to have an unforgettable experience on their day off from school.
 categoryIds:
   - 92
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=92